Joe-a-d/Joe-a-d.github.io/_posts/2019-01-04-How-To-Build.md

 ---
 layout: post
-title: "How to use this theme?"
+title: "Build Your Own Website"
 description: "Detailed walkthrough on how to setup your own website"
 comments: true
 categories: Uncategorized